lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 	- `git config --global credential.helper cache` will store our username and password in memory.
 You'll be re-prompted every 15 minutes.
 I work in long enough sessions that this is still a pain for me, but it may work for you
 	- `git config --global credential.helper store` will save our username and password in a file on our machine, and only re-prompt if we change either value. **Importantly,** this method does *not* encrypt our password in any way!
 While it's convenient, it's not very secure
 	- on Mac, `git config --global credential.helper osxkeychain` is a secure method for saving credentials
-1. if we installed `git` for Windows, one of the options lets us install Git Credential Manager (GCM)
+1. if we installed `git` for Windows, we should have Git Credential Manager (GCM)
 1. in *any* terminal environment, we can use an SSH key.
 This is my preferred method!
 I find it's a good balance between *never* logging in and *constantly* logging in - I do it once after opening the terminal, and them I'm good for that work session

 ### SSH keys